 Security keys are the best option, in part because they are almost completely phishing-proof.
-These "keys" are hardware tokens (think mini USB drives) that can attach to your keychain (or stay in your computer) for easy access and safe keeping.
+These "keys" are hardware tokens (think mini USB drives) that can attach to your keychain (or stay in your computer) for easy access and safekeeping.
 When it is time to use the key to unlock a given account, you simply insert it into your device and physically tap it when prompted during login.
-There are a wide range of models that you can purchase online (\$20-50), including Yubikeys or Google's Titan keys.
-The New York Times' Wirecutter has a helpful guide with some recommendations for which keys to purchase.
+There are a wide range of models that you can purchase online (\$20-50 USD), including highly regarded YubiKeys.
+The New York Times' Wirecutter has a helpful quide with some recommendations for which keys to purchase.
 Keep in mind that the same security key can be used for as many accounts as you would like.
-While security keys are on the expensive side for many organizations, initiatives such as Google's Advanced Protection Program or Microsoft's AccountGuard provide these keys for free to some gualifying at-risk groups.
-Contact the people who gave you the Handbook to see if they can connect you to such programs or contact cyberhandbook@ndi.org.
+While security keys are on the expensive side for many organizations, initiatives such as Google's Advanced Protection Program or Microsoft's AccountGuard provide these keys for free to some qualifying at-risk groups.
+Contact the people who gave you the Handbook to see if they can connect you to such programs or contact cyberhandbook@ndi.org